 Here are some of the decisive battles of modern history.
 We have selected air, land, and sea battles.
 Of course military historians will argue about which battle in a war is the most important.
 Often but not always it is the last battle.
-While we realize that historians will take issue with our selection here.
-We think, however that few historians will take issue with our selection of these battles as of pivotal importance.
+While we realize that some historians will take issue with our selection here.
+We think, however, that few historians will take issue with our selection of these battles as of pivotal importance.
+Western readers will befamiliar with most of the great battls largely fought in Europe.
+What is not reasily apparent is that at the start of the modern age (16th century), Europe was still a backwater.
+The two great centers of culture and economic stregth and military power were China and India--the super powers of the age.
+European Conquistadores swept aside the great Native Amerucan empires with ease.
+This was not the case in Chima and India.
+This only began to change (18th century).
+And Europe emerged as the dominat world power (19th century).
+Wotld War I and II tore Europe apart and the two countries on the European eastern and western pringe emerged as the world super powers--the Soviet Union and the United States.
 Interestingly, it is not always winning the battle that proved decisive.
 The spectacular Japanese victory at Pearl Harbor doomed the Japanese Empire and the NAZI Third Reich because it brough America into World War II.
 And several of the battles were decisive because they were standoffs: Antitem (1862) and Jutland (1916).

 This was one of the great samurai battles often described as a Samurai showdown.
 The victory at Sekigahara unified Japan ubder a dynasty of shoguns that would rule Japan for250 years.